Advertisement

 How long is the wait at Peabody Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Peabody Housing Authority depend on demand in Peabody, funding levels, and your priority status.
+With approximately 341 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on June 1, 2026 when the HCV list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Peabody Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?